Rem598/E-commerce-Superstore-BI-Dashboard/README.md

 1.  **Targeted Q4 Campaign:** Allocate the majority of the annual marketing budget (e.g., 60%) to campaigns running from **October to December** to maximize conversion during the predictable holiday sales peak.
 2.  **Central Region Cost Review:** Initiate a detailed operational audit of **logistics and discount strategies** within the Central Region to identify and cut unnecessary overhead, aiming to bring its Profit Margin % in line with the West Region.
-3.  **Furniture Optimization:** While Furniture is a revenue driver, a detailed look at its sub-categories showed high discount rates and frequent returns.
-Recommend implementing a minimum profit threshold for all Furniture SKUs (Stock Keeping Units) and **aggressively repricing low-margin items** like certain 'Tables' and 'Bookcases.'